Today prostate cancer screening is done using a prostate-specific antigen (PSA) blood test, followed by a prostate biopsy if PSA levels are elevated.

 PSA tests are inaccurate and often result in unnecessary prostate biopsies.
 MRI provides an alternative that is fast, accurate and with limited side effects, while MRI-guided biopsies can increase the number of clinically significant cancers identified.
 Ezra's screening protocol is an incredibly promising alternative to the current diagnostic paradigm.

-“AI has the potential of making radiologists more accurate and efficient.”
+“ArtificiaI Intelligence has the potential of making radiologists more accurate and efficient.”

-AI has the potential of making radiologists more accurate and efficient.
+Artificial Intelligence has the potential of making radiologists more accurate and efficient.
 Once it is cleared by the FDA, Ezra’s AI technology has the potential to be a faster, more affordable way to screen for prostate cancer.